-The mission of the Education Curriculum Lab is to “provide resources and services to facilitate the preparation of professional educators at the undergraduate and the graduate levels”.
+The mission of the King Curriculum Lab is to “provide resources and services to facilitate the preparation of professional educators at the undergraduate and the graduate levels”.
 In order to fulfill this mission, the Lab has over 8,000 resources.
 Textbooks, curriculum guides, and educational journals in a number of subjects and from a variety of publishers aid in lesson planning, abstracts, reports, and other projects.
 Manipulatives and science equipment are available for the teacher-in-training to use in teaching concepts and skills.
 The Lab also houses a collection of literature for children and adolescents.
 All of these resources may be checked out and there is an in-house computer catalog for use in searching for particular items or subjects.

 Ellison shape and letter cutting dies and machines as well as markers, glue, and other art supplies are available for in-lab use.
 Construction paper, cardstock, bulletin board paper, trims, poster board, index cards, sentence strips, and other items may be purchased in the Lab.
 Laminating and both comb and coil binding provide finishing and professional touches to special projects.
 These resources attract students and faculty from other college departments as well as individuals from the community to the Lab.
 Of particular interest to graduate students, various testing materials for use in their Performance and Assessments course are housed in the Lab.